mehdi-fathi/eloquent-filter/README.md

 `family` = ahmadi and `created_at` between '2016/05/01' and '2020/10/01' order by 'id' asc limit 10 offset 0
 ```

-Just fields of query string be same rows table database in `$whiteListFilter` in your model or declare method in your model as override method.
+Therefore fields of query string are same rows table database in `$whiteListFilter` in your model or declare the method in your model as override method.
-Override method can be considered custom query filter.
+The overridden method can be considered a custom query filter.

 ### Custom Query Filter

-The Eloquent Filter doesn't support all of the conditions by default.
-For this situation you can make a override method.
+Eloquent Filter doesn't support all of the conditions by default.
+For this situation, you can make an overridden method.
-If you are going to make yourself query filter you can do it easily.
+If you are going to make yourself a query filter, you can do it easily.

-You should run the command to make a trait and use it on model as easily:
+You should run the command to make a trait and use it on the model:

     php artisan eloquentFilter:filter users